PauloHartelt/PauloHartelt/README.md

 - First Operational system that i used was a Windows 97, so i know what floppy disk is 🤣

-- I like to listen a lot of genres, even from other countries, like Japanese's city pop, Romanian Pop and Afrobeat from Africa.
+- I like to listen a lot of music genres, even from other countries, like Japanese city pop, Romanian Pop and Afrobeat from Africa.

 ## 👨‍💻 &nbsp;Tech Stack: